ricdip/algorithms/knapsack/README.md

 ## Algorithms

-- **progr-dyn-knapsack**: algorithm that solve the problem with the dynamic programming approach.
+- **progr-dyn-knapsack**: algorithm that solves the problem with the dynamic programming approach.
 It has a pseudo-polynomial time complexity O(n * b)

     where:
     - n is the number of items
     - b is the total capacity of the knapsack

-- **progr-dyn-knapsack-dual**: algorithm that solve the dual problem with the dynamic programming approach.
+- **progr-dyn-knapsack-dual**: algorithm that solves the dual problem with the dynamic programming approach.
 It has a pseudo-polynomial time complexity O(n^2 * p_max)

     where:
     - n is the number of items
     - p_max is the maximum profit between all items

+- **FPTAS-knapsack**: approximation algorithm that scales the items' profits and runs the progr-dyn-knapsack-dual algorithm on the instance with scaled profits.
+It has a time complexity O(n^3 / epsilon) and its approximation is (1 - epsilon) [it returns always an (1 - epsilon) approximated solution]

+    where:
+    - n is the number of items
+    - epsilon is a number (0, 1]

 ## Requirements